tony722/Zigen.Ccd.IpLogic/README.md

 Copy the .pkg file to /user/ThirdPartyDrivers/Import
 on the processor using an FTP client or Crestron Toolbox

+_Note: In Crestron Home Setup, the IP-Logic will show disconnected or offline.
+This is normal because HTTP/REST connections are only established for brief moments as the commands are being sent._

 ### Upgrade
 * Go to "Pair Devices" in Crestron Home Setup
 * Remove the IP-Logic from any rooms it is in